ReFreezed/HotParticles/misc/README.txt

 Hold Shift to drag related controls together (like min and max speed).
 Hold Alt to change the min/max limits of sliders.

 Press left and right arrow keys while hovering over controls to shift the value.
 Hold Ctrl or Shift to go slower or faster.

 Zoom in and out with the mouse wheel.

+Press parameter names to collapse or expand the section.
+(Note that the parameter is still "active" while collapsed.)